 If you are bewildered you are not alone, many find themselves in this dilemma when choosing a scrub.
-Knowing the uses and benefits of salt vs sugar scrubs makes choosing the right scrub a breeze and you will soon be enjoying soft silky smooth exfoliated skin.
+Knowing the uses and benefits of sugar and salt scrubs makes choosing the right scrub for your needs a breeze.
+Both are great at removing dead skin cells, so you will soon be enjoying soft silky smooth exfoliated skin.

 To help ease the confusion, here’s the info you need to make smart choices about scrubs.

 What’s the difference between salt and sugar scrubs?

 I always come back to this basic question – what is the difference between salt and sugar scrubs?